Richard B. DeWolfe

 Ms. Fraser’s contributions to the accounting and auditing profession include her current role as a Trustee of the International Financial Reporting Standards (IFRS) Foundation.
 She has also chaired two committees of the International Organization of Supreme Audit Institutions as well as the Public Sector Accounting Board of the Canadian Institute of Chartered Accountants and, until December 31, 2013, was a member of the International Federation of Accountants-International Public Sector Accounting Standards Board.

-She serves on the board of the following not-for-profit organizations: the International Institute for Sustainable Development - Experimental Lakes Area, United Nations Development Programme Audit Advisory Council and the Ottawa Food Bank.
+She also serves on the board of the International Institute for Sustainable Development - Experimental Lakes Area (not-for-profit).

 Ms. Fraser holds a Bachelor of Commerce from McGill University and is a Fellow of the Institute of Chartered Professional Accountants of Ontario and the Ordre des comptables professionnels agréés du Québec.